-There obviously has been a lot of change or let’s say evolution in the field of education from the past 5-10 year.
+There obviously has been a lot of change or let’s say evolution in the field of education over the past 5-10 years.

-All, these years have been so that there continuously has been new trends coming and going, and only the best, convenient and user-friendly ones stay.
+All, these years have been so that there continuously have been new trends coming and going, and only the best, most convenient, and user-friendly ones stay.

-Earlier there were different techniques, now there are different, they will be different in future times.
+Earlier there were different techniques, now there are different, and they will be different in future times.

-Here are five trends of education technology in 2022 which will recognize the requirements of
+Here are five trends of education technology in 2023 that will recognize the requirements of –

 Interactive Learning Methodologies